Supervisor/supervisor/README.txt

     stopsignal=TERM
     stopwaitsecs=10
     user=nobody
-    log_stdout=true
-    log_stderr=false
-    logfile=/tmp/programname.log
-    logfile_maxbytes=10MB
-    logfile_backups=2
+    redirect_stderr=false
+    stdout_logfile=AUTO
+    stdout_logfile_maxbytes=50MB
+    stdout_logfile_backups=10
+    stdout_capturefile=AUTO
+    stderr_logfile=AUTO
+    stderr_logfile_maxbytes=50MB
+    stderr_logfile_backups=10
+    stderr_capturefile=AUTO
     environment=A=1,B=2

-  '[program:programname]' -- the section header, required for each program.  'programname' is a descriptive name (arbitrary) used to describe the program being run.
+  '[program:foo]' -- the section header, required for each program.
+  'programname' is a descriptive name (arbitrary) used to describe the program being run.
+It must not include a colon character or a bracket character.

   'command' -- the command that will be run when this program is started.
 The command can be either absolute,